-Immigrants who do not appear in the lists above (for example, someone with a status of DACA and who apply for Medicaid and meet all eligibility requirements except for citizenship are entitled to receive Medicaid Emergency Services only (see Chapter 34 Emergency Services).
+Immigrants who are not a qualifying immigrant nor lawfully present (for example, someone with a status of DACA) and who apply for Medicaid and meet all eligibility requirements, except for citizenship and immigration status, are entitled to receive Medicaid Emergency Services only (see Chapter 34 Emergency Services).

-Pregnant immigrants who do not appear in the list above and who apply for the BadgerCare Plus Prenatal Program and meet the eligibility requirements except for citizenship are entitled to receive BadgerCare Plus Prenatal Program benefits and/or BadgerCare Plus Emergency Services (see BadgerCare Plus Eligibility Handbook, Chapter 41 BadgerCare Plus Prenatal Program and Chapter 39 Emergency Services).
+Pregnant immigrants who are not a qualifying immigrant nor lawfully present and who apply for the BadgerCare Plus Prenatal Program and meet the eligibility requirements except for citizenship and immigration status, are entitled to receive BadgerCare Plus Prenatal Program benefits and/or BadgerCare Plus Emergency Services (see BadgerCare Plus Eligibility Handbook, Chapter 39 Emergency Services).